billingsmoore/Gyalpo/README.md

 The basic pipeline of the proof of concept implementation consists of the following agents:

 1. Gateway Agent: verifies that the user input is relevant to Buddhism and decides which Domain Expert to refer the query to.
-2. Domain Experts: these agents use a RAG to find and summarize additional context for the user's question
+2. Domain Experts (Ethics, Philosophy, History): these agents use a RAG to find and summarize additional context for the user's question
+3. Critic: provides feedback on answers before they go to the user
+4. Synthesizer: adjusts answers according to feedback if necessary

 The MCP for the proof of concept implementation is relatively simple and is shown in full below: